grafana/thema/docs/authoring.md

 ]
 ```

-Applied to some concrete JSON (with a `version` field implicitly added to the schema), this lens would produce the following:
+Applied to some concrete JSON (with a syntactic `version` field implicitly added to the schema), this lens would produce the following:

 ```json
 {